raspberrypilearning/raspberry-pi-command/en/step_10.md

 ## What next?

 Well done!
-You have just completed the fifth and final project in the Raspberry Pi for beginners pathway.
+You have just completed the fifth and final project in the [Raspberry Pi for beginners pathway](https://projects.raspberrypi.org/en/pathways/raspberry-pi-beginners){:target="_blank"}.

 If you enjoyed this project, and the other projects in the pathway, check out some of our other [projects for Raspberry Pi](https://projects.raspberrypi.org/en/projects?hardware%5B%5D=raspberry-pi){:target="_blank"} on the Raspberry Pi projects site.